tc39/notes/es7/2016-03/march-30.md

 AWB: and when you access an arbitrary object with one of these slots, you have to verify that it has one of these slots, you can't just do in the general case a "slot 14 get its value" because slot 14 may not be...

-FST: any NewTarget-based abstraction is at odds with this attack vector.
+EFT: any NewTarget-based abstraction is at odds with this attack vector.

 DD: agreed

 AWB: my solution to this is the TDZ thing

-FST: great!
+EFT: great!
 I like that solution

 AWB: more likely than not, people can combine the check